sumaiya-33/Hello-world/README.md

 # Hello-world
 hi, i'm sumaiya.
-I would like to develop one android application.
+I would like to develop a android application.